Hydroxychloroquine for prophylaxis and treatment of COVID-19 in health care workers

 et al., New Microbes and New Infections,

-100% reduction in hospitalization and cases with early treatment using HCQ+AZ+zinc.
-Brief report on healthcare workers in Bulgaria.
+100% reduction in cases with HCQ+zinc post-exposure prophylaxis.
+Brief report for healthcare workers in Bulgaria.

-0 PCR+ at day 14 with treatment vs. 3 for control
+0 cases with treatment vs. 3 for control.

 No serious adverse events.
 This paper reports on both PEP and early treatment, we have separated the two studies.